JIV can be run either as a Java applet, either as a (standalone) Java application.

 the recommended for typical remote data access situations; it

-provides the fast startup of on_demand
+provides the fast startup of on_demand and, after the

 background downloading completes, the optimal interactive

-performance of upfront
+performance of upfront.

 Panels are displayed left to right, sorted by their increasing number.
 Note that these numbers do not have to be consecutive -- ``gaps'' in the numbering sequence are silently skipped.
 Note that the same alias (i.e. the same data volume) can be displayed in several individual and combined volume panels.